gallofeliz/my-own-ip-camera/README.md

 - Image (snapshot) directly from camera if possible else from video stream (fhd/hd with choose of quality)
 - Rotation (each 90°)
 - Shutter (hide the camera) open/close/auto, when auto open the shutter on snapshot and close after (with delay to avoid too openings in case of recording)
+- Leds : if activated, the built-in leds will blink when camera is used (with the shutter, we don't want somebody see us without our knowledge)
 - Some possible configurations ; see https://github.com/gallofeliz/js-libs/tree/master/src/config (warning: master to replace to good version)
   - shutter_enabled=true|false (default true)
   - shutter_openValue|closeValue=XX (default 12.5/2.5)
   - auth_publicView=true|false (default false)
   - auth_viewer_username|password=XX (default viewer/viewer)
   - auth_admin_username|password=XX (default admin/admin)
+  - leds_enabled=true|false (default false)
 - Get infos on `http://user:pass@192.168.1.16/infos` (default viewer:viewer for viewer and admin:admin for admin) ; response will depend on anonymous/logged user
 ```json
 {